 3. Show Choir

-The music tends to be more modern than a traditional choir, with popular hits and show tunes the main focus.
+The music tends to be more modern than a traditional choir, with popular hits and show tunes being the main focus.
 The choral arrangements are wide and varied and usually contain a mix of male and female members.

 If your soul wants to sing but you’re not enamoured by classical music or hymns, then maybe a show choir is the right place to let your talent shine.